uf-mil/mil/Playing-with-Simulation.md

 ## Run The Simulator
-In a new terminal, run the dynamics simulator with the command:
+In a new terminal, run the Gazebo-based simulator with the command:

 ```roslaunch sub8_launch gazebo.launch```